At least 6 dead as 6.3-magnitude earthquake hits Nepal; tremors felt across north India | Science-Environment

 The tremors were felt in Delhi and the surrounding areas of Ghaziabad and Gurugram and even in Lucknow, jolting people out of their sleep.

+''It was like floor was hilling dulling so much Bec I sleep on the floor, Mujhe to lga bhoot h then Google kiya to got to know.
+Ek hamare sector ke log Kumhkaran ke aulad koi bahar hi nahi aya (sic),'' he said, describing how he was shaken out of his sleep because of the quake and thought it was a ghost.
+It was only after he checked Google that he realised it was an earthquake.

+''It's 2 am and people are having a stroll on the streets....
+Reason - #Earthquake,'' said Aakash Biswas and shared a video of people moving on a street.

-''Didn't want to tweet but one can safely say it did feel like an earthquake,'' Union minister Meenakshi Lekhi wrote on Twitter.
+Among those who went on Twitter was Union minister Meenakshi Lekhi. ''Didn't want to tweet but one can safely say it did feel like an earthquake!'' she wrote on the microblogging website.

-Several people rushed out of their homes in the national capital and adjoining areas as the tremors shook the region.
+Delhi Chief Minister Arvind Kejriwal also took to social media and wrote: ''I hope all of you are safe.''
+Congress leader Radhika Khera urged people to ''stay alert and stay safe''.

-''It was scary...extremely scary,'' radio jockey Raunac said.
+Radio jockey Raunac said, ''It was scary...extremely scary.''
 The Himalayan region in Uttarakhand and adjoining Nepal has been experiencing earthquakes of lower magnitudes for the last couple of days.

-''Did the earthquake wake you up too?''
-Congress leader Radhika Khera asked on Twitter.

 The United States Geological Survey (USGS) said the epicentre of the earthquake was at a distance of 21 km from Dipayal in Nepal.